keshav23456/sem5/Financial-Engineering/Financial-Engineering.typ

 == Bonds

 #definition[Bonds][
-  It is a fixed-income instrument that represents a loan made by an investor to a borrower (typically a corporation, municipality or government).
+  It is a fixed-income instrument that represents a loan made by an investor to a buyer (typically a corporation, municipality or government).
 ]
 A bond is an obligation by the issuer to pay the money to the holder according to the rules as mentioned in the legal document at the time when the bond is issued.
 #definition[Maturity/Due/Redemption Date][